RaffelRavionaldo/Beyblade-Battle/README.md

 ### B. Create_Region function.

-Is to define the area of the battle arena. we will use the coordinate to check on the is_out function.
+Is to define the area of the battle arena. we will use the coordinate to check on the is_out function, to call it you need to press D on your keyboard, click on 4 end points of the arena and then press F for save your arena coordinate.

 ### C. is_out function.